-Out of the students who took the final exam, 55% passed the course.
-The percentage is along the lines of what is obtained in the Mechanical Engineering and Vehicle Engineering programs.
-Almost half of the students (40%) pass the course with a D or an E; then 10% obtained a C and 5% an A. Compared to previous years, the percentage of students who passed the exam is lower, although one needs to consider that a significant fraction of the students (24%) had taken the course several years ago and did not attend the lectures this time.
-Among the students who attended the course, the percentage of passing students is higher, around 63%.
-Note that this can be partly explained by the relatively lower amount of hours of study, around 9 h instead of 15 h per week.
-On the other hand, the percentage of students with an A has increased from 0% to 5% this year, which is a significant fraction of the class.
-Overall, the results can be considered as being within the normal bounds of what is observed in this course
+Out of the students who took the final exam, around 80% passed the course.
+The percentage is along the lines of what is obtained in the Mechanical

+Engineering and Vehicle Engineering programs.
+Around one third of the students (33%) pass the course with a D or an E; then 23% obtained a C, 17% a B and 7% an A. Compared to previous years, the percentage of students who passed the exam is higher, which suggests that having the recordings available may have helped to prepare the exams.
+Also, the percentage of students with an A has increased from 5% to 7% this year, which is a significant fraction of the class.
+Overall, the results can be considered as being within the normal bounds of what is observed in this course.